rskTech/terraform/08-Exercise/README.md

 # First Demo Exercise to test our learning.

-## We would like to provision the AWS Infa as per the following Conditions:
+## We would like to provision the AWS Infra as per the following Conditions:

 ### 1: Create 4 Instances each in two diffrent Regions. ( us-east-2 & us-west-2 )
 ### 2: It should have one backend & frontend Instance in each avaliablity zone.